The Ops Collective Story

 She/her.
 Libra.

 Aditi is originally from India, but was raised in the Philippines, Vietnam, Malaysia, and Thailand.
-She found her way to Saint Paul, MN, where she had never seen snow and lived a very cold existence before escaping the frozen tundra and spending the last 12 years making Brooklyn, NY her home.
+She found her way to Saint Paul, MN, for college, where she had never seen snow, and then made her way to Brooklyn, NY for over 12 years, before making a new home in San Francisco.
 Aditi is a people person; she thrives on relationship building, stakeholder management, and forging connections to truly understand how to support organizational best practices.
 The past few years have demonstrated that these relationships matter, and that a workplace can only be successful if employees are happy, supported, and are able to thrive.

 Supported The Asian American Foundation as their Interim COO, setting up all operational structures and building internal capacity for their team;